jamesamiller/macOS-Sierra-Setup/README.md

 We want to use the GNU `coreutils` and `findutils` with their usual names (and not with the "g" prefix).
 The Homebrew coreutils install creates a directory `$(brew --prefix coreutils)/libexec/gnubin` that contains the usual names sym linked to the GNU "g"-prefixed ones in `$(brew --prefix coreutils)/bin`.

-We thus need to be sure that `$(brew --prefix coreutils)/libexec/gnubin` is in PATH before the directory that contains the default BSD macOS versions.
+We thus need to be sure that `$(brew --prefix coreutils)/libexec/gnubin` is in PATH before the directories that contains the default BSD macOS versions (such as `/bin` and `/usr/bin`).
 The same argument goes for `findutils`.

 This is accomplished with the following lines in my `.path` file, which in turn is called by my `.bash_profile`.